Seahawks notes: Brandon Shell held out of practice due to close contact; Greg Olsen will miss 49ers game

 The Seahawks initially listed tight end Greg Olsen as questionable for Sunday’s game against the 49ers.
 But Carroll said after practice the team will hold him out after he had “a little bit of a tweak” in his foot last week against the Rams.
 Olsen played 12 snaps against Los Angeles after returning from a plantar fascia injury suffered Nov.
 19 against Arizona.

-The 35-year-old Olsen had made what Carroll called a remarkable recovery to be able to play again so quickly, and Carroll said Friday the hope is that giving him a week off will assure he can play in the post-season.
+The 35-year-old Olsen had made what Carroll called a remarkable recovery to be able to play again so quickly, and Carroll said Friday the hope is that giving him a week off will assure he can play in the postseason.

 “We’re going to keep out of this game, just make sure that he’s ready next week,” Carroll said.
 “Just a little flare up from last week, but he handled it well — practiced today and got through it and all that.
 But we just think it’s the best thing to do is to give another another weekend.”

+Olsen was listed as a limited participant in practice Friday after he did not practice on Wednesday and Thursday.
+Carroll said the hope is he would be able to return to practice next Wednesday.

-That means Seattle will rely more heavily on Will Dissly and Jacob Hollister against the 49ers while rookie Colby Parkinson will also likely again be active (he was not).
+That means Seattle will rely more heavily on Will Dissly and Jacob Hollister against the 49ers while rookie Colby Parkinson will also likely again be active (he was not active for last Sunday’s game against the Rams).

 The Seahawks also added some tight end depth this week by re-signing Luke Willson to the practice squad and he could be elevated if needed, as well.

 The Seahawks also ruled out running back DeeJay Dallas and reserve cornerback Jayson Stanley while three others are questionable — guard Mike Iupati (neck), running back Carlos Hyde (illness) and safety Damarious Randall (foot).
+None practice Friday other than Randall, who was listed as limited.

 Carroll confirmed Hyde is not dealing with a COVID-19 situation — he would have to go on the list if he were.
+Hyde has not practiced all week.

-“He had flu-like symptoms and so he’s just been home,” Carroll said.
+“He had flu-like symptoms and so he’s just been home,” Carroll said of Hyde.
 “We’ve kept him away to we make sure, and he was just not quite feeling right enough today.
 We thought he would practice today, but we’re going to carry it until (Saturday).
 See what happens tomorrow.”

-Dallas, a rookie fourth-round pick out of Miami. injured his ankle against Washington and also missed last week’s game against the Rams.
+Dallas, a rookie fourth-round pick out of Miami, injured his ankle against Washington and also missed last week’s game.

+With Dallas out, and if Hyde was unable to play, the Seahawks could sign Alex Collins from the practice squad.
+However, he would have to go on the 53-man roster since Seattle has already used his two practice-squad elevations.

-Stanley, injured his hamstring against the Rams.
-Stanley has played on defense only in the blowout of the Jets but has been a regular on special teams, playing in eight of the last nine games.
+Stanley injured his hamstring against the Rams.
+He has played on defense only in the blowout of the Jets but has been a regular on special teams, playing in eight of the past nine games.

 The 49ers ruled out seven players, including former Seahawk Richard Sherman, who is dealing with a calf issue and will have played just five games this season.
 Others ruled out were: WR Brandon Aiyuk, DT Javon Kinlaw, WR Deebo Samuel, CB K’Waun Williams, DT Kevin Givens and LB Dre Greenlaw.